Stygivenator: Taxonomic identity

 The idea of a distinct Stygivenator was revived by Nicholas R. Longrich and Evan T. Saitta in 2024, who considered the specimen to differ from Nanotyrannus in multiple ways.
 This included the narrow end of the antorbital fossa, the shape of the maxilla, and the hooked tip of the lower jaw.
 Based on informal observations of "Bloody Mary", they considered it a possible second specimen of the species.
 Greg Paul returned to the species in 2025, similarly considering it distinct from both Tyrannosaurus and Nanotyrannus and based upon the antorbital fossa and jaw tip.
 He also provisionally assigned "Bloody Mary" to the genus, along with a tyrannosaur specimen nicknamed "Jodi", though suspected they may be a second species or even an additional separate genus.
 Despite this, he considered the taxonomy of Stygivenator uncertain due to insufficient data on its anatomy.

-"Bloody Mary" would be described in 2025 by Lindsay E. Zanno and James G. Napoli as a new specimen of Nanotyrannus, rejecting prior single species models of Hell Creek tyrannosaur taxonomy.
+"Bloody Mary" was described in 2025 by Lindsay E. Zanno and James G. Napoli as a new specimen of Nanotyrannus, rejecting prior single species models of Hell Creek tyrannosaur taxonomy.
 One of many specimens studied firsthand by Zanno and Napoli was the holotype of Stygivenator, which they considered impossible to definitively identify as either Tyrannosaurus or Nanotyrannus and therefore dubious.
 Agreeing with Carr about the "premaxillary" tooth, they also rejected the "hooked" dentary as either resulting from an injury or a preservational artefact.
 They also noted that comparison with the specimen "Jane" might have hindered Longrich and Saitta's identification, as they considered it a specimen of N. lancensis but Zanno and Napoli found it to represent a separate species Nanotyrannus lethaeus.
 It was noted that "Stygivenator" may have a small or absent subnarial foramen, which would identify as a Nanotyrannus specimen, but poor preservation hinders confident assessment of this trait.
 Of the two species, the narrow antorbital fossa would identify it as a likely N. lancensis, similar to "Bloody Mary", rather than an N. lethaeus.